Introduction

 In an era where and responsible consumption are taking centre stage, the European Union is forging a new path with the introduction of the Digital Passport (DPP).

 This groundbreaking initiative aims to revolutionize the way products are designed, manufactured, and consumed by creating a comprehensive digital record of a product’s lifecycle.
-While the DPP’s direct focus might not be on food, its ripple effects, coupled with a wave of new legislation, are set to influence the sector’s practices.
+While the DPP’s direct focus might not be on , its ripple effects, coupled with a wave of new legislation, are set to influence the sector’s practices.

-This article not only provides an overview of the DPP and its broader implications but also dives into the intricacies of evolving EU regulations concerning sustainability and in the food industry.
+This article not only provides an overview of the DPP and its broader implications but also dives into the intricacies of evolving EU regulations concerning sustainability and transparency in the food industry.

 Timeline and Implementation of the DPP

-The foundation for this initiative lies in the Regulation establishing a framework for the setting of eco-design for products (EU) 2024/1781, which was published in the EU Official Journal on June 28, 2024.
+The foundation for this initiative lies in the Regulation establishing a framework for the setting of eco-design for sustainable products (EU) 2024/1781, which was published in the EU Official Journal on June 28, 2024.

 • The DPP legislation came into force on July 18, 2024.